SheikhAminul/attached-windows/README.md

 Methods:
 - `initialize`: A method that initializes and attaches multiple windows.
 The input parameter `configuration` is an object of type `AttachedWindowsConfiguration` that includes the information required to initialize the attached windows.
 - `terminate`: A method that terminates the AttachedWindows instance and closes the attached windows.
 You can specify the options `closeWindows` and `closePrimary` to control if all windows or just the primary window should be closed.

+## Contributing

+You are welcome to contribute!
+If you are adding a feature or fixing a bug, please contribute to the [GitHub repository](https://github.com/SheikhAminul/attached-windows/).

 ## License